 BLOG

-The long-awaited Carer’s Leave Regulations came into effect on 6 April, 2024, marking a significant milestone for employee rights.
+The long-awaited Carer’s Leave Regulations 2024 are in efffect in the UK, marking a significant milestone for employee rights.
 Essentially, the regulations allow employees to take up to one week’s unpaid leave within a rolling 12-month period to care for dependants with long-term care needs.

-In this blog, we’ll outline the important points surrounding Carer’s Leave and what employers should know.
+In this guide, our HR and employment law consultants outline the important points surrounding this development and what your business needs to know.

 Defining ‘dependants’ and ‘long-term care needs’